idxteatime/mitrasphere/restricted-stats.md

 ![File Apr 07, 00 14 22](https://user-images.githubusercontent.com/10483639/162141539-5c81be83-56b6-4252-9f5d-a4893af7fbf0.jpeg)

 Good, we are confident that the damage taken formula is accurate.
 Let's now use it to verify our restricted PDEF stats across various equipment.
-We will first calculate the attack power of "Ssss..." on level 0 using a derived PDEF, then use to try and predict the damage taken with other equipment.
+We will first calculate the attack power of "Ssss..." on level 0 using a derived PDEF, then use it to try and predict the damage taken with other equipment.

 Using the previous chart for Metal Core that used the correct formula, we get a restricted PDEF of 224.
 Let's check the damage taken with this: